K-12 Instructional Resources and Transition Education for Students with Moderate-Severe Cognitive Disabilities

 • Submission Method: Electronic via email to the specified Points of Contact.

 • Evaluation Criteria: A Best Value Tradeoff process will be used, with Technical Capabilities being more important than Past Performance and Price.
-Technical capabilities will undergo a two-step evaluation: Pass/Fail screening followed by a rated evaluation.
+Technical capabilities will undergo a two-step evaluation (Pass/Fail screening and a rated evaluation).

 People